runtimeverification/javamop/README.md

 (For more information on ajc options, type ```ajc -help``` for help)

+**Note:** As mentioned before, certain files
-**Note:** aspectjrt.jar, rvmonitorrt.jar, and some other files (please see Prerequisites in INSTALL.md for a comprehensive list) must be on the java class path.
+(see Prerequisites in INSTALL.md) must be present on the java class path.
-If you have additional dependencies and you want to add them with `-cp` (or `-classpath`) option, please make sure that the files mentioned above remain on the classpath.
+If you have additional dependencies and you want to add them with `-cp` (or `-classpath`) option, please make sure that those files remain on the classpath.

 #### Running the Weaved Code
 To run the weaved program, simply type: